StanfordSpezi/SpeziLLM/README.md

 ## Setup

-### 1. Add Spezi ML as a Dependency
+### 1. Add Spezi LLM as a Dependency

-First, you will need to add the SpeziML Swift package to [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).
+First, you will need to add the SpeziLLM Swift package to [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).
 When adding the package, select the `SpeziLLMOpenAI` target to add.